aptos-labs/developer-docs/docs/move/move-on-aptos/objects/index.md

 # What are objects?

-The Object model allows Move to represent a set of resources stored at an address with resource control and ownership management.
+The Move language controls access to resources using the store ability and accounts.
+The Object model provides a way to associate a collection of resources with a single address, using centralized resource control and ownership management.
+An Object is a container for resources at a single address which can be managed and accessed as a group for efficiency.
+The contract creating an Object can define custom behaviors around changes and transfers of those resources.

 It's simply represented as an `ObjectCore` struct, which keeps track of the owner of the `Object` and transfer permissions.
 Along with the ability to store